moraxborax/moraxborax/README.md

 i watch frieren, jojo's bizarre adventure and kaguya. contact me for ur fav

+listen to vocaloid songs. like DECO\*27, PinocchioP, n-buna and Orangestar. but one of my favorite is still 164's amanojaku. the one gumi song to rule them all.

 ## So, what do you program?

 python. the one and only. too good to use any other language anymore